Vegan Purple Sweet Potato Pie

 → Disclaimer ← This pretty purple sweet potato pie is actually made with a type of yam called ube yams or purple yams.
 I didn't think yam pie sounded as good as sweet potato pie, and since everyone always mixes the two up anyway, I thought I'd just go with it.
 But hey, now you know!

 These extra sweet yams sit on top of a crust made with nothing but healthy, good for you ingredients.
 I'm a girl who loves her pies with super flaky, buttery crust, but I don't miss it one bit with this coconut almond crust.
 And dolloped on top is a vegan whipped cream that (I swear!)
 I like better than the real thing.
 It might sound crazy, but it's true.

-Oh ya, this purple sweet potato pie just so happens to be paleo and gluten free too.
+Oh ya, this purple sweet potato pie just so happens to be paleo and gluten-free too.
 Just sayin'.

-So where do you find purple yams?
+So where do you find purple ube yams?

 If you live in Vancouver, you head on over to Sunrise Market or T&T. If you and I don't both call this lovely city home, then your best bet is to head to the nearest Asian market.
-They look just like a regular yam only their skin is a dark purple colour and, normally, they are skinnier.
+They look just like a regular yam only their skin is a dark purple color and, normally, they are skinnier.

 If you can't find any, you could easily substitute regular orange sweet potatoes instead.

 If you find some make sure to buy a few extra so you can make this purple sweet potato pie AND this Mashed Purple Yams with Sesame Brown Butter recipe.